Morriz/itsUP/README.md

 **Advantages:**

 - shared docker network: encrypted intra-node communication (over a shared network named `proxynet`)
-- near-zero-downtime
+- near-zero-downtime*

-**<sup>*</sup>Near-zero-downtime?**
+*<sup>*</sup>Near-zero-downtime?*

-Well, all nodes that get rotated do not incur downtime, yet nginx neads a reload signal.
+Well, all (stateless) nodes that get rotated do not incur downtime, yet nginx neads a reload signal.
 During low traffic that will allow for a graceful handling of outstanding http sessions and no downtime, but may be problematic if nginx needs to wait for a magnitude of open sessions.
 In that case a timeout will force the last open sessions to be terminated.
 This approach is a very reliable and cheap approach to achieve zero downtime.

+*But what about stateful services?*

+It is surely possible to deploy stateful services but those MUST NOT be targeted with the `upstream: xxx` prop, as those services are the entrypoints which MUST be stateless, as those are rolled up with the `docker rollout` by the automation.
+In order to update those services you are on your own, but it's a breeze compared to local installs, as you can just docker compose commands.

 **Prerequisites:**